kiwix/kiwix-js-pwa/AppPackages/README.md

 You will need a ZIM file to work with this app.
 For testing, it comes packaged either with the Ray Charles ZIM or the Top 100 Wikipedia (English) articles ZIM.
 You can download other ZIM archives from the setup page in the app (the download completes in the browser).
 Place the file in an accessible location on your device, and use the Rescan Storage button in the app to display buttons that let you pick the file or the file's folder.

 Alternatively, you can download files from http://wiki.kiwix.org/wiki/Content_in_all_languages on a regular PC.
-Some ZIM files are very large (full English Wikipedia with images is over 90GB).
+Some ZIM files are very large (full English Wikipedia with images is over 90GB) -- we suggest you use BitTorrent to download these files: the app will provide you with a BitTorrent link for large files - just open the download Library in Configuration, browse for your ZIM and click on it: an information page with links will be shown.

 If you plan to store your ZIM file on an SD card formatted as **FAT32**, you may need to use a programme like [File Splitter and Joiner](http://www.fastfilejoiner.com/) to split the file into 4GiB-1 chunks (chunks must be exactly 4,294,967,295 bytes or less).
 You will need to give a file extension to each chunk in the right order following this pattern: `*.zimaa`, `*.zimab`, `*.zimac`, `...`, etc.).
 However, if your SD card is formatted as exFAT or NTFS, you *do not need to do this*.